ornladios/ADIOS2/docs/user_guide/source/advanced/gpu_aware.rst

 The ``Put`` and ``Get`` functions in the BP4 and BP5 engines can receive user buffers allocated on the host or the device in both Sync and Deferred modes.

 .. note::
-    Currently only CUDA and HIP allocated buffers are supported for device data.
+    CUDA, HIP and SYCL allocated buffers are supported for device data.

 If ADIOS2 is built without GPU support, only buffers allocated on the host are supported.
 If ADIOS2 is built with any GPU support, by default, the library will automatically detect where does the buffer memory physically resides.